LoopKit/loopdocs/docs/version/code-custom-edits.md

 Loop’s default carb absorption times are based on the high, medium, and low glycemic index absorption curves presented in *Think Like A Pancreas* by Gary Scheiner.
 In prior versions of the *Loop* app, for example version 2.2.x, the lollipop (fast) icon was set for 2 hours, taco (medium) icon for 3 hours, and pizza (slow) icon for 4 hours.
 This is modified for `Loop 3` to 30 minutes, 3 hours and 5 hours respectively.
 Some people prefer different values.

 ??? question "Do you want to know more?
 (Click to open/close)"
     The developers did this because they expect fast to only be used for rapid-acting low treatments.
-The medium and fast values are for moderate and higher-fat or large meals.
+The medium and slow values are for moderate and higher-fat or large meals.

 ``` { .txt .copy title="Key_Phrase" }
 defaultCarbAbsorptionTimes: CarbStore.DefaultAbsorptionTimes